12 Best Things to do in Strahan: Tasmania’s Wild West Coast

 This guide covers all the best things to do in Strahan, from adventure to culture, budget activities to luxury experiences.
-I’ve also added my honest thoughts on whether it’s worth including a Strahan itinerary on your Tasmania bucket list.
+I’ve also added my honest thoughts on whether Strahan is worth it.

 Most people don’t have the luxury of time when travelling – I sure didn’t on my recent trip to Tasmania.

 It depends on how you prefer to travel.
 Do you want a beach holiday with a relaxed vibe?
 Are you a backpacker looking to meet people?
-Then perhaps give Strahan a miss.
+If so, perhaps give Strahan a miss.

 But the town itself is so unique and beautiful.
+It’s history, wilderness and heritage.
 The beaches are cold and eerie and I felt as if I was on a different planet!

-And that’s what made it so worth it.
+And that’s what made Strahan so worth it.

 The best things to do in Strahan